pandahuang/FileBasedDataMiningFramework/README.md

 # FileBasedDataMiningFramework
-This is a framework for file-based data mining jobs.
+This is a framework for file-based data mining jobs.\n

 Frame:
   1.Data Management.